goeiebook/creativelab/narrative.md

 ---

 Checking analytics is addictive.
-Especially when more signal than noise.
+Especially so when more signal than noise.
 [The alternative is less fun.][bansky].
 For now I was king of the #creativelab5 hashtag.
-I watched the live feed with relish, comparing new submissions to my own.
+I watched the feed with relish, comparing new submissions to my own.
 They were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
-Then up pops [this masterpiece](https://www.creativelab5.com/s/pnMGi5).
+Then [this masterpiece](https://www.creativelab5.com/s/pnMGi5) arrives.

 ![the both submission][both]